nodef/extra-fyers/README.md

 📰 [Docs](https://nodef.github.io/extra-fyers/).

 The objective of this package is to provide a cleaner interface to [FYERS API].
 The `http` namespace provides the same interface as FYERS HTTP API.
-The top namespace (global functions, classes) provide a [facade] for this HTTP API and provides additional utility functions, such as calculating charges.
+The `websocket` namespace provides the same interface as FYERS WebSocket API, along with parsing of binary market data.
+This allows you to recieve *instant* notifications of *order update* and *market data*.
+The top namespace (global functions, classes) provide a [facade] for the HTTP and the WebSocket APIs and provides additional utility functions, such as calculating charges.

 Global functions associated with FYERS API, such as `getPositions()`, are stateless and accept `Authorization` as the first parameter.
 On the other